oracle/terraform-provider-oci/website/docs/d/cloud_guard_detector_recipe.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - Detector recipe description
 * `detector` - Type of detector
-* `detector_rules` - List of detetor rules for the detector type for recipe
+* `detector_rules` - List of detector rules for the detector type for recipe - user input
 	* `candidate_responder_rules` - List of CandidateResponderRule related to this rule
 		* `display_name` - The display name of the Responder rule
 		* `id` - The unique identifier of the Responder rule